derhansen/sf_event_mgt/Documentation/Introduction/WhatDoesItDo/Index.rst

 * Optionally check e-mail address of registrations for uniqueness per event
 * Optional Spam-Protection with reCAPTCHA
 * Download of iCal file for events
+* Uses TYPO3 system categories to structure events by category

 **Background**

 * Based on Extbase and Fluid
-* Covered with unit and functional tests
+* Covered with many unit and functional tests
 * Actively maintained